Healthy Homes Assessment Paremata

 Rental Property Home Assessments Paremata

-The areas of rental property that are affected through Health Homes Standard.
+Rental property areas affected with Health Homes Standards.
 Healthy Homes Standard in Paremata include each:

 • Living Room